FactoryPlanning/FSM/README.md

 - in early planning phases and
 - without the need of quantitative data.

 Therefore, FSM offers two-dimensional graphics with unified symbols which can be used with pencil and paper without the need of further tools.
-Thus, interdisciplinary planning teams are enabled to develop visualized Solutions.
+Thus, interdisciplinary planning teams are enabled to develop visualized solutions.

 The underlying method FSM*ER* aims at the holistic, methodical and model-based description, explanation and design of factory systems focusing on the objectives energy efficiency and resource efficiency.
-Building on that, FSM*I* is used to model the information systems as further view on the factory (under development).
+Building on that, FSM*I* is used to model the information systems as further perspective on the factory (under development).

 For more information see [Wiki](https://github.com/FactoryPlanning/FSM/wiki).